 ACCOMMODATIONS & AMENITIES

-This is a 100-bed facility, with 24 of those beds in a newly constructed lodge specifically for women.
-The main building is an attractive, traditional Southern-style mansion, with a lake, woodland, and 12 manicured gardens, each corresponding to a step in recovery.
-Inside, the facility is modern and somewhat clinical, with a basketball court and a fitness room.
-Families are invited to visit on Sundays.
-The 11 individuals polled by Rehabs.com to date on the center’s cleanliness gave it an average rating of 3.91 stars.
+Fellowship Hall is a 96-bed facility, with 24 of those beds in a newly constructed lodge specifically for women.
+The main building is a traditional Southern-style mansion, by a lake, woodlands, and 12 manicured gardens, each corresponding to a step in recovery.
+The center also has a basketball court and a fitness room.
+To date, the 11 individuals polled on the matter by Rehabs.com appreciated the facility's cleanliness and approved of its amenities.

 WHAT ALUMNI SAY